joshtynjala/actionscript-3.0-developers-guide/display/display-programming/display-object-example-sprite-arranger.md

     this.height = 200;

-The `initCanvas()` method then calls the `drawBounds()` method, which draws the canvas using the DrawingCanvas class’s `graphics` property.
+The `initCanvas()` method then calls the `drawBounds()` method, which draws the canvas using the DrawingCanvas class's `graphics` property.
 The `graphics` property is inherited from the Shape class.

     this.graphics.clear();